DEGAorg/injective-contracts/deploy/README.md

 `"minterContractLabel": "DEGA Minter - Test Collection"` - A label for the instantiated minter smart contract.
 This shows up at the top of the page in the finder when you browse to the minter contract's address as the name of the contract.

+`"minterContractMigratable": false,` - Whether the minter contract should be migratable.
+If set to true, the **minterMigrateAdmin** property below **must** be specified.

+`"minterMigrateAdmin": null or "inj1dy6zq408day25hvfrjkhsrd7hn6ku38x2f8dm6"` (Optional) - The injective address of the **root** admin to give permission to migrate the code ID of the minter contract being instantiated.

 ## CosmWasm Rust Optimizer